googleapis/google-cloud-node/packages/google-cloud-dialogflow-cx/README.md

 This library follows [Semantic Versioning](http://semver.org/).

-This library is considered to be **General Availability (GA)**.
-This means it is stable; the code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
-Issues and requests against **GA** libraries are addressed with the highest priority.
+This library is considered to be in **beta**.
+This means it is expected to be mostly stable while we work toward a general availability release; however, complete stability is not guaranteed.
+We will address issues and requests against beta libraries with a high priority.